Cstannahill/schemantic/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Sync-Type:
+We provide security updates for the following versions of Schemantic:

 | Version | Supported |
 | ------- | --------- |